kevin-kmetz/dense-linear-algebra/README.md

 final matrixVectorProduct = matrix.multiplyVector(vec);
 ```

-Individual elements of vectors and methods are not intended to be set after initial creation of any particular vector or matrix - that is by design.
+Individual elements of vectors and matrices are not intended to be set after initial creation of any particular vector or matrix - that is by design.
 Elements can be set individually at time of creation using factory methods that provide an index or a row and column index.
 These factory methods take a function as an argument, which would be a fantastic place to use a lambda, and if any variable-dependent behavior is needed, a closure.

+Similar methods can be used on existing vectors and matrices to update many elements at once and return new, separate vectors and matrices, again utilizing lambdas and closures.

 Both vectors and the rows and columns of matrices are indexed starting with zero, as is the norm with other Haxe data structures.